-The Contemporary Orangery is based upon traditional 16th century design with a modern twist, with super-insulated columns and a beautiful decorative cornice creating the contemporary look outside and a super insulated pelmet for the orangery look and feel inside.
+The Contemporary Orangery is based upon the traditional 16th-century design with a modern twist, with super-insulated columns and a beautiful decorative cornice creating the contemporary look outside and a super-insulated pelmet for the orangery look and feel inside.
 You can add more modern styling by adding bi-fold or sliding doors that span a whole wall thanks to a concealed structural goalpost.

 The Classic Orangery

 The Classic Orangery, maintains the more traditional style of a 16th-century Orangery with its strong brick piers, internal pelmet and stylish, curved cornice.
 The Classic Orangery recreates that stately-home elegance of a bygone era.

 The Lantern Orangery

 A Lantern Orangery is exceptionally versatile, suited to quite literally any type of property.
 Perfect for modern or traditional projects.
 The Ultrasky roof lantern gives a deep perimeter ceiling inside, allowing lighting to be strategically placed anywhere in the ceiling, creating some stunning effects, perfect for extending kitchen or dining areas or creating a space to entertain and wow your friends.

 A conservatory is the most popular choice of home extension throughout the UK.
 The difference between a conservatory and an orangery is mostly to do with the amount of glazing.
 Due to this, conservatories are often seen as the brighter choice for getting more natural light into your home.
 Thanks to high-performance glass they are thermally efficient and can really open up any home with subtle aesthetics.